CarloCDT/factored-talk-RL/README.md

     git clone https://github.com/CarloCDT/factored-talk-RL.git

-I would recommend to use a virtualenv.
-You can create a virtual env with:
+I would recommend to use a Python Virtual Environment Manager like `virtualenvwrapper`.
+This way the next step would be to create a new environment:

     mkvirtualenv factored_talk_rl